 I recently met two old friends … no, not that they are old, but more that we knew each other a long time ago. 😉

-To protect their identity (I always like this! :p) … let’s call my friend … ok, ok, let’s cut the bull and get it over.
-If my friend has problem with his name appearing on my obscure blog, then he need to stop living under a rock! 😉
+To protect their identities (I always like this! :p) … let’s call my friend … ok, ok, let’s cut the bull and get it over.
+If my friend has problem with his name appearing on my obscure blog, then he needs to stop living under a rock! 😉

 So ChingWi messaged me one day that she has a friend Hanguan who needs some advice from a monk and referred him to me.
 I agreed but didn’t thought much about the name, though I thought she was referring to Angguan, another friend from awhile back, but that’s another story.

 Friday came, and when this Hanguan came over my cubicle (monks have cubicles? *gasp*), I was like “Hey, I know you!” and he was like “Yeah, wow … you … “

 He turned out to be a friend from army days back in T****n an overseas base some 13 years ago!
 It’s hazy whether we knew each other in Singapore already or only in the overseas base, but nonetheless, it was really great to have bumped into him again!
 13 years came and went, fun had and gone, friends made and lost, and here we were in the cubicle.
 I later dug through my old photo piles at my parent’s place to find a photo of us, frozen in time, when the world was slightly less complex, mainstream internet was not heard of yet, and DBASE III was the defacto database for medium sized companies, and the two of us were just lads doing their ‘time’ service in the army.

 It took a serious enough matter for us to actually meet up again after all these years.
 I wonder when we’ll sit down again to chat and do silly stuffs catch up.

 On reflection, the surprise was that he, Chingwi and me know each other, despite our different paths through life. hmmm …